Vrykolakas: Features

 Since the vrykolakas becomes increasingly powerful if left alone, legends state that one should destroy its body.
 According to some accounts, this can only be done on Saturday, which is the only day when the vrykolakas rests in its grave (the same as with Bulgarian vampire legend).
 This may be done in various ways, the most common being exorcising, impaling, beheading, cutting into pieces, and especially cremating the suspected corpse, so that it may be freed from living death and its victims may be safe.

 Belief in the vrykolakas was still common in Greece during World War II, especially in rural areas.
-During the Great Famine in 1941-42 where about 300,000 Greeks starved to death, the graveyards were so overfilled that many families were forced to bury their loved ones outside of the cemeteries.
+During the Great Famine in 1941–1942 in which about 300,000 Greeks starved to death, the graveyards were so overfilled that many families were forced to bury their loved ones outside of the cemeteries.
 So many people starved to death during the Great Famine that officials of the collaborationist Hellenic State took to gathering up the corpses and dumping them in mass graves.
 Since those buried in unconsecrated ground were believed to come back to haunt the living as vrykolakas, this possibility caused much distress for those families who were unable to bury their dead in the church cemeteries, and some families took preemptive steps to prevent their loved ones from becoming vrykolakas such as beheading their corpses.

 Popular archaeology

 Ancient Greece

 Ancient Greeks believed that the dead were able to reanimate and exist in a state that is neither living nor dead, but rather a state in between: "undead".
 Burials of suspected revenants have been discovered throughout the ancient Greek world.
-The earliest examples are from Cyprus and date to the Neolithic period (ca. 4500–3900/3800 BC).
+The earliest examples are from Cyprus and date to the Neolithic period (c.
+4500–3900/3800 BC).
 At Khirokitia, flexed bodies buried in pit graves were pinned by millstones that were placed on either their heads or chests in order to trap the body in its grave.
 Similar burials were found at Argolid.
 In the necropolis of the city of Kamarina, two burials were found which were different from the rest: the first contains an adult of indeterminate sex and stature.
 The head and feet of the individual are completely covered by large amphora fragments.
 The heavy amphora fragments found were presumably intended to pin the individual to the grave and prevent it from seeing or rising.
 The second burial contains a child approximately 8 to 13 years old, also of indeterminate sex and stature.
 Five large stones were placed on top of the child's body.
 These stones were used to trap the body in its grave.